insin/newforms/docs/widgets_api.rst

          any other attributes which should be included in a Widget's HTML attributes by default -- provided by the ``render()`` method for attributes related to the type of widget being implemented.

-      :param Object validation:
-         interactive validation configuration for the Widget -- as per the :ref:`validation config given to render() <ref-widget-render-kwargs-validation>`.
-         This function handles setting up the appropriate event handling attributes.

    .. js:function:: Widget#valueFromData(data, files, name)